inferno-framework/davinci-pdex-test-kit/lib/davinci_pdex_test_kit/docs/payer_client_suite_description_v200.md

   - US Core Pulse Oximetry Profile
   - US Core Smoking Status Observation Profile
 - Does not contain examples of all must support elements populated on the demonstrated profiles.
+- Not all instances have corresponding Provenance resources.
 - May not represent a coherent and clinically valid scenario.

 ### Authorization